Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 \subsubsection{Multiple Crossing Over}

-In addition to RR events, \pkg{Moonshine} can sample multiple crossing over (MCO) events constrained to reduce the number of mutations.
-These events arise in the following scenario: assume that the branch on which a recombination event has been sampled is the right parental edge of a recombination vertex.
+In addition to RR events, \pkg{Moonshine} can generate multiple crossing over events constrained to reduce the number of mutations.
+These events arise in the following scenario: assume that the branch selected to undergo recombination is the right parental edge of a recombination vertex.
 Assume further that a recoalescence with the sibling of the other parental edge's branch would reduce the number of mutations.
-When both of these conditions are met, RR events are unnecessary; the same effect can be achieved by modifying the ancestral intervals of the parental edges of the recombination vertex.
+When both of these conditions are met, RR events are unnecessary; as illustrated by \cref{fig:mco}, the same effect can be achieved by modifying the ancestral intervals of the parental edges of the recombination vertex.
 For this to work, it is necessary to track the partition induced by recombination events.
 In an \code{ARG}, every recombination vertex is associated with two sets of intervals, one for each parental edge.
 We call these sets \emph{recombination masks} and denote the mask associated with recombination $k$ by $m_k = \{ m_k^l, m_k^r \}$.
 Initially, before any MCO event involving a specific recombination vertex, the mask is rather simple.
 Let $b$ be the position of the associated recombination event.

 A MCO event at position $b' > b$ transforms those sets as follows:

 A subsequent event at position $b'' > b'$ would yield

 In general, the correct mask can be computed by intersecting the rightmost interval (with respect to the right endpoint) with $[0, b')$ and taking the union with the other interval and $[b', \infty)$.
 Although explicit storage is not necessary, coalescence vertices can be thought of as being associated with the mask $[0, \infty)$.
 Recombination masks are used to compute the ancestral intervals of parental edges in the following way: an edge's ancestral interval is equal to the intersection of its recombination mask with the union of its children's intervals.